wasmerio/wasmer-js/packages/wasmfs/README.md

 ## Features

-This project heavily depends on [memfs](https://github.com/streamich/memfs) to provide the sandboxed `fs` implementation. 🙏😄
+This project forks [memfs](https://github.com/streamich/memfs) with custom fixes to work properly with the WebAssembly/WASI ecosystem.

 This package provides the following features: